0xMartin/NetworkAppTestingTool/README.md

 ## Supports running test on **localhost** or in **CI/CD** pipeline

-Basic CI/CD pipeline configuration with automatic test execution.
+Basic GitLab CI/CD pipeline configuration with automatic test execution.
 The repository must contain the NATT.jar file as well as the configuration with the test suites.

 ```yaml
 image: gradle:alpine